Brooklyn Enterprise: Historical record

 Scoring totals in Enterprise matches, and in all contemporary games, were dramatically higher than in late 19th century thru today.
 Baseball historian Bruce Allardice said scoring in early games was "reminiscent of softball scores — which should not be surprising, since 1858–65 baseball resembled modern softball as much as it resembled modern baseball."
 MLB historian John Thorn noted that “baseball games of the 1860s typically featured 35 or more combined runs per game, with scores of 60-100 runs not unusual.”
 Runs scored per game in baseball matches decreased starting in the 1870s as a result of rules changes, craftier pitching, improved fielding, and changes in equipment.

+In 1865 the Enterprise played eleven documented games, losing ten, to finish with a dismal 1-10 record.
+"The poor results had pushed [team captain W.H.]
+Murtha toward a tactic on September 3 which fell many a captain in the 1860s: the rotating of first-nine players to unfamiliar positions in the field.
+Clubs in the 1860s did not have many capable substitutes in their second nines.
+If a captain wanted to shake things up, his only option was to switch around his defense."
+Unfortunately, most switched position players performed ineptly on the field, compounding the Enterprise losses.

 No matches involving the Enterprise have been documented beyond 1866.
 In April 1867, the Brooklyn Daily Eagle, in a brief item about a former Enterprise player named Smith who would be playing for the National Club of Washington that year, referred to the Enterprise as "defunct."
 According to at least one authoritative historical chronicle, the Enterprise merged with the Excelsior Club in late 1866, and continuing under the name Excelsior fielded a competitive team in 1867.